When Life was just a child, she tugged on Death’s sleeve and asked, “Brother, why is the sky so dim?”

-“There is much I am willing to offer Life and that is myself.
+“There is one thing I am willing to offer Life and that is myself.
 In this universe, Eternity is nowhere to be found.
 But should there be a limit to the life she creates, there must be a collector for when they reach their end.”

 Darkness then asked, “What will be gained from taking away Eternity?”